 #1 Plan your keyword or phrase before you begin

-All too often people sit down and start writing out content or designing a graphic before fully considering what keyword or phrase they are going to use to attract their audience.
+All too often people sit down and start SEO content writing or designing a graphic before fully considering what keyword or phrase they are going to use to attract their audience.
 Worse yet, they think that slapping 20 keywords into a meta-tag will make up for it.

 Clients are often surprised to find out that all the copy they wrote, infographics they built, etc. are targeted to a keyword with 5, 10, or 20 searches a month.
 Do your research ahead of time.
 Not only does this allow you to craft copy, title tags, alt tags, etc. to make best use of the keyword or phrase but it can give you powerful insight into how often the word comes up in search.
 Are 100 people searching for this a month or 100,000?

 Sometimes there can be a huge difference in the way you describe your product or service, and how your customers describe it.
 You may write all your content based on “personal safety training” but if your customers are searching for “self-defense classes”, your site is not likely to come up for their searches, and you won’t get any of that valuable traffic.
 Instead, craft content that meets your customers where they are in the purchasing journey, and lead them to conversion with informative blogs, persuasive reviews and testimonials, and compelling case study examples.

 It’s also important to make sure you’re looking at what keywords your competitors are ranking for.
 Find out which keywords they rank for but you don’t, and which keywords you rank for but they don’t.
 This information is one piece in helping you develop your game plan for reaching the top of the rankings.
 You also need to look at how relevant a chosen keyword is to your products and/or services, and what the intent of the searcher is if they are looking for that keyword.
 Learn more about the power of targeted keyword selection from our digital marketing webinar.